carbonmass/adp-entrance-test/README.md

 # App Developer Entrance Project

-Create a client-side quiz app based on the provided requirements, data and views.
+A client-side quiz app based on the provided JSON file.

-## Requirements

-- clone this repo as a starter
-- use only HTML/CSS/JS
-- use any frameworks or libraries of your choice (ex: JQuery, React, Bootstrap)
+Only HTML / CSS / Javascript were used while building this project.

-## Quiz Data
+## Summary

+A quiz app that uses data from a local JSON file via the JavaScript fetch api.

+The app tests the users selected answers and compares them to the quiz data.

 Quiz data can be found in [src/quiz.json](./src/quiz.json).
 This content will be loaded when a user starts a quiz.